 To complete the experience, a refreshing Portuguese Vinho Verde white wine made was served.

 All the products were exceptional.
-You could really taste the quality and rich flavors in every bite.
+You can really taste the quality and rich flavors in every bite.

 Breathtaking Panoramic Views of Porto